parapluu/lock_benchmarking/README.md

 This option together with the `--use_queue_stats` option will cause the data structure benchmark to print per thread statistics about how many operations that have been helped by every thread.
+Using this is not recommended for measurements, but it can be helpful for debugging.

 ## Tests ##